Open date: February 17th, 2021

 -Respond to student questions and learning needs in a timely manner

--Employ culturally competent teaching methodologies in the classroom inclusive of a diverse domestic and international student population
+-Employ culturally competent teaching methodologies in the classroom inclusive of both domestic and international student populations

 -Respond to student inquiries about final grades and consult with Program Director as needed

--Keep final exams/papers for up to 13 weeks following the last class session of each course and allow students to access them during that time period
+-Allow students to review their final exams/papers for up to 13 months following the last class session

--Must be committed to maintaining the highest level of academic standards and integrity
+-Must be committed to the highest level of academic standards and integrity

 -Highly effective interpersonal skills

--Proficiency in (or willingness to learn) the use of instructional technology and online learning management systems including but not limited to the Canvas Learning Management System
+-Proficiency in (or willingness to learn) the use of instructional technology and online teaching tools

 "The University of California is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy”